Dollar Tree (NASDAQ:DLTR) Issues FY 2022 Earnings Guidance

-A number of equities analysts have commented on the company.
-Truist Financial reduced their price objective on Dollar Tree from $178.00 to $168.00 and set a buy rating on the stock in a research note on Friday, August 26th.
-Wells Fargo & Company reduced their price objective on Dollar Tree from $190.00 to $170.00 and set an overweight rating on the stock in a research note on Friday, August 26th.
-Morgan Stanley reduced their price objective on Dollar Tree from $160.00 to $145.00 and set an equal weight rating on the stock in a research note on Friday, August 26th.
-JPMorgan Chase & Co. boosted their price objective on Dollar Tree from $171.00 to $176.00 and gave the stock an overweight rating in a research note on Tuesday.
-Finally, Deutsche Bank Aktiengesellschaft dropped their target price on Dollar Tree from $185.00 to $163.00 and set a buy rating for the company in a research report on Monday, August 29th.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and twelve have issued a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of Moderate Buy and an average target price of $163.47.
+Several research analysts have recently issued reports on DLTR shares.
+Guggenheim raised their target price on shares of Dollar Tree to $185.00 in a research note on Friday, May 27th.
+Deutsche Bank Aktiengesellschaft lowered their target price on shares of Dollar Tree from $185.00 to $163.00 and set a buy rating for the company in a report on Monday, August 29th.
+BMO Capital Markets increased their price target on Dollar Tree from $180.00 to $187.00 in a research note on Friday, May 27th.
+Wells Fargo & Company decreased their price objective on Dollar Tree from $190.00 to $170.00 and set an overweight rating for the company in a research note on Friday, August 26th.
+Finally, Piper Sandler cut their target price on Dollar Tree from $191.00 to $167.00 and set an overweight rating on the stock in a research note on Friday, August 26th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and twelve have assigned a buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus target price of $163.47.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Captrust Financial Advisors boosted its position in shares of Dollar Tree by 5.5% during the second quarter.
-Captrust Financial Advisors now owns 10,196 shares of the company’s stock worth $1,589,000 after buying an additional 527 shares during the period.
-SVB Wealth LLC boosted its position in shares of Dollar Tree by 2.4% during the second quarter.
-SVB Wealth LLC now owns 2,657 shares of the company’s stock worth $414,000 after buying an additional 62 shares during the period.
-Thrivent Financial for Lutherans boosted its position in shares of Dollar Tree by 1.4% during the second quarter.
-Thrivent Financial for Lutherans now owns 32,374 shares of the company’s stock worth $5,045,000 after buying an additional 441 shares during the period.
-Creative Planning boosted its position in shares of Dollar Tree by 24.2% during the second quarter.
-Creative Planning now owns 10,562 shares of the company’s stock worth $1,646,000 after buying an additional 2,060 shares during the period.
-Finally, AQR Capital Management LLC boosted its position in shares of Dollar Tree by 18.3% during the second quarter.
-AQR Capital Management LLC now owns 37,465 shares of the company’s stock worth $5,740,000 after buying an additional 5,802 shares during the period.
-95.04% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the business.
+Captrust Financial Advisors lifted its position in shares of Dollar Tree by 5.5% during the second quarter.
+Captrust Financial Advisors now owns 10,196 shares of the company’s stock worth $1,589,000 after acquiring an additional 527 shares in the last quarter.
+SVB Wealth LLC raised its stake in Dollar Tree by 2.4% in the second quarter.
+SVB Wealth LLC now owns 2,657 shares of the company’s stock worth $414,000 after buying an additional 62 shares in the last quarter.
+Thrivent Financial for Lutherans boosted its holdings in shares of Dollar Tree by 1.4% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 32,374 shares of the company’s stock valued at $5,045,000 after buying an additional 441 shares in the last quarter.
+Creative Planning boosted its holdings in Dollar Tree by 24.2% in the second quarter.
+Creative Planning now owns 10,562 shares of the company’s stock worth $1,646,000 after acquiring an additional 2,060 shares in the last quarter.
+Finally, AQR Capital Management LLC lifted its holdings in shares of Dollar Tree by 18.3% during the second quarter.
+AQR Capital Management LLC now owns 37,465 shares of the company’s stock valued at $5,740,000 after purchasing an additional 5,802 shares in the last quarter.
+Institutional investors own 95.04% of the company’s stock.

 About Dollar Tree